 How the Fortune 500 Uses Social Media

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Just out from the Center for Marketing Research at the University of Massachusetts Dartmouth is a study targeting the use of social media by America's largest companies -- the Fortune 500.
+Opinions expressed by Entrepreneur contributors are their own.Just out from the Center for Marketing Research at the University of Massachusetts Dartmouth is a study targeting the use of social media by America's largest companies -- the Fortune 500.
 In particular, the research examines what the big boys are doing when it comes to using blogs, Twitter and Facebook.

 And the results show that, as a whole, these top companies -- all of which play a significant role in driving the U.S. economy -- appear less willing to interact via blogs than they do Facebook and Twitter.
 Only 116 (23 percent) of the Fortune 500 have a public-facing corporate blog, which is one only percent better than last year.